Skip to content

 What I'll need from you

 Read access to Slack (compliance, legal, product channels).
 Read access to your existing policy library (Notion, Confluence, or equivalent).
-Read access to a configured legal-research tool (Westlaw or Lexis) under your license.
+Read access to a set up legal-research tool (Westlaw or Lexis) under your license.
 Read access to regulator RSS / official guidance feeds.
 Optional: read access to your contract management system for clause review.

 Engagement

-Expert tiera small fraction of a mid-level compliance analyst salary
+Professional tiera small fraction of a mid-level compliance analyst salary

 A mid-level compliance analyst costs $95–165K/year fully loaded (Levels.fyi 2025).
-VELA runs the daily monitoring and memo-drafting at $12K/year — the GC keeps the strategic time.
+VELA runs the daily monitoring and memo-drafting at a small fraction of the comparable salary — the GC keeps the strategic time.

 Terms